Qt-Widgets/QtPro/Ui/Qt5.5.1/CustomWindow/README.md

 # Licensing
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.[[GPLv3]](https://en.wikipedia.org/wiki/GNU_General_Public_License)
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.[[GPLv3]](https://en.wikipedia.org/wiki/GNU_General_Public_License)